Question of the Day: What percentage of people get financial advice from social media?

 Here's the ready-to-go slides for this Question of the Day that you can use in your classroom.

-Behind the numbers (Forbes):
+Behind the numbers (Federal Reserve Bank of Philadelphia):

 About the Author